 - You must gain S-Off on your HTC One M8 first.
 You can easily S-Off your phone using the FireWater method.

-- You must have ADB (Android Debug Bridge) installed and setup on your computer: Refer to this or this guide.
+- You must have ADB (Android Debug Bridge) installed and set up on your computer:

-- Download and install HTC USB Drivers or HTC Sync if you do not have it installed already: Download
+- Download and install HTC USB Drivers or HTC Sync if you do not have it installed already.

-- Do not forget to enable USB Debugging on your HTC device before proceeding: See here how to do it.
+- Do not forget to enable USB Debugging on your HTC device before proceeding.

-- If you not want to use ADB on computer, you can also do it by using the Terminal Emulator app on your phone: Terminal Emulator for Android Price: Free
+- If you do not want to use ADB on the computer, you can also do it by using the Terminal Emulator app on your phone:

 Remove Tampered Banner on HTC One M8: